FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: FedSA-GCL Framework

 \subsection{Semi-Asynchronous ClusterCast Broadcasting}

 A key challenge in semi-asynchronous federated learning is maintaining a timely and coherent information flow under partial client participation.
-Existing methods like FedBuff\citep{nguyen2022federated} trigger aggregation upon receiving a fixed number of client updates, but only send the aggregated model to those clients who participated in that current round.
-As illustrated in Fig.~\ref{fig:comm_diagram_sub1}, this limitation can cause structurally similar but inactive clients—such as client 3 in round 2—to miss out on valuable updates, ultimately leading to slower convergence and increased inter-client drift.
+Existing methods like FedBuff\cite{nguyen2022federated} trigger aggregation upon receiving a fixed number of client updates but only send the aggregated model to the clients that participated in that specific round.
+As illustrated by client 3 in round 2 of Fig.~\ref{fig:comm_diagram_sub1}, this limitation can cause semantically similar but inactive clients to miss out on valuable updates, ultimately leading to slower convergence and increased inter-client drift.
 To address this issue, we propose \textbf{ClusterCast}, a novel broadcasting mechanism designed to enhance cluster-level cross-client consistency and training efficiency.

-ClusterCast proactively pushes model updates to both uploaded clients and inactive ones that share similar graph structures.
-As shown in Fig.~\ref{fig:comm_diagram_sub2}, this allows structurally similar clients, such as client 3, to benefit from timely updates even without participating in the current round.
-This design offers two key advantages:(1) It enhances information sharing among semantically similar clients;(2) It accelerates convergence.
+ClusterCast proactively pushes model updates to both currently uploaded clients and inactive ones that share similar graph structures.
+As shown in Fig.~\ref{fig:comm_diagram_sub2}, this allows semantically similar clients to benefit from timely updates even without participating in the current round.
+This design offers two key advantages: (1) it intensifies cross-client information sharing among semantically similar clients; and (2) it substantially accelerates convergence by reducing parameter divergence.

-Specifically, during each communication round, the server aggregates a personalized model $\omega_i$ for each uploaded client $i$ based on its semantic cluster $\mathcal{I}_i$ (Eq.\eqref{eq:sim}) and optimized model parameters (Eq.\eqref{eq:omega_server}).
-The resulting $\omega_i$ is then sent not only to client $i$, but also to all $j \in \mathcal{I}_i \setminus \mathcal{U}$, where $\mathcal{U}$ denotes the current uploaded set.
-This allows \textbf{semantically similar clients} to benefit from peer updates even without participating in the current round.
+Specifically, during each communication round, the server aggregates a personalized model $\omega_i$ for each uploaded client $i$ based on its cluster $\mathcal{I}_i$ (Eq.~\eqref{eq:sim}) and optimized model parameters (Eq.~\eqref{eq:omega_server}).
+The resulting $\omega_i$ is then distributed not only to client $i$, but also to all $j \in \mathcal{I}_i \setminus \mathcal{U}$, where $\mathcal{U}$ is the set of currently uploaded clients.
+This enables \textbf{semantically similar peers} to benefit from peer updates even during periods of local inactivity.

 To ensure training continuity, clients receiving updates during local training do not overwrite their models immediately.
-Instead, they cache the incoming model and, upon training completion, perform a \textbf{confidence-aware aggregation} with their local model, as defined in Eq.~\eqref{eq:omega_local}.
+Instead, they cache the incoming model.
+Before initiating the next round of local training, they perform a \textbf{confidence-aware aggregation} between the downloaded server model and their current local model, as defined in Eq.~\eqref{eq:omega_local}: